In order to compile and run sample clients for that come with WSO2 products, it is necessary to install Apache Ant on Windows.

 Follow the instructions below to set up ANT_HOME.

-1. Right-click the "My Computer" icon on the desktop.
+1. Right-click the "My Computer" icon on desktop and select "Properties".

-3. The "System Properties" window opens with its functional tabs.
-Go to the "Advanced" tab and click "Environment Variables."
+2. In the "System Properties" window, go to the "Advanced" tab and click "Environment Variables."

 Follow the instructions below to add the "bin" directory to the PATH variable.

 1. In the "System variables" list select PATH variable, and click "Edit."